gitpavleenbali/PSCode/README.md

 ## 🎯 Overview

-**PSCode** is a comprehensive, hands-on workshop series designed to transform PowerShell users into Azure Cloud automation experts.
+**PSCode** is a comprehensive, hands-on training series designed to transform PowerShell users into Azure Cloud automation experts.
 This repository contains **8 progressive modules** covering everything from foundational PowerShell concepts to advanced concurrent execution patterns for enterprise-scale Azure operations.

 ### 🎓 What You'll Master